 - Your organic traffic has dropped

-Organic traffic is traffic you gain from the search engines.
+Organic traffic is the traffic you gain from search engines.
 It’s free and not the result of a paid advertising campaign.
 Organic traffic should steadily grow over time.
 But if you’re keeping track using a great tool like Google Analytics and your traffic trends are going down instead of up, there’s a potential problem.

 Has the competition moved past you?
 Study your competition with a tool like SEMrush.
 Study the keywords they’re using and their landing pages.
 Adjust your SEO to put you back in the game.

 - Your organic traffic nosedived